Skip to Content

 However, with their low point cost, you can fill the gap in your roster after choosing your elites and deploy them strategically to give you superiority when counting for an objective or other situations where you need to delay an enemy from getting somewhere.

-A few of them are essential in any list and don’t forget you can increase also their attacks as a side effect of using Stir of Black Hunger to buff your more elite fighters.
+A few of them are essential in any list and don’t forget you can increase also their attacks when activating Decree of Chivalry that makes even these tiny guys fight with even more fervour.

 The Grymwatch (565 points)